-From her experience, while each of the key platforms in China has their own ecosystem to tap onto the consumer purchase model, in general now is a opportune time for brands to begin leveraging social media to tell stories as the long term investments and strategic projects are now being made in China.
+From her experience, while each of the key platforms in China has their own ecosystem to tap onto the consumer purchase model, in general now is an opportune time for brands to begin leveraging social media to tell stories as the long-term investments and strategic projects are now being made in China.
 Projects whose purpose is not for a quick hit, i.e. a day of volunteering with some pictures, but allows for a more mature approach to telling the story and engaging stakeholders.

-She demonstrated how to choose the right platform with different social media campaigns, with a emphasis for first knowing where your target audience “lives” and showing that there is still a strong case for using traditional mediums (radio, TV, and print) as well.
+She demonstrated how to choose the right platform with different social media campaigns, with an emphasis for first knowing where your target audience “lives” and showing that there is still a strong case for using traditional mediums (radio, TV, and print) as well.

 For instance, she used the 2017 Michelin Road Safety Campaign to show the success of using various media platforms such as media event, radio show, PR and social media and live streaming to convey a simple and common message to attract attention and be influential among the media and the general public.

-On the contrary, she highlighted the Red Rally campaign from Ferrari and explained that it is easy for the campaign to become online news rather than social news if there is no story board or strategy involved in the campaign.
+On the contrary, she highlighted the Red Rally campaign from Ferrari and explained that it is easy for the campaign to become online news rather than social news if there is no storyboard or strategy involved in the campaign.

 The key takeaway of the session is that there is no single rule on how to make the social media campaign successful, and this was particularly true with sustainability based messages as they can too often appear out of place with the audience.

 We need to keep refining our communication approach as the data keep changing.